rnavyaprabha/mie-dev-challenge/readme.md

 * Database: MariaDB
 * Automation: Dockerfile and GitHub Actions

-Getting Started:
+Steps to run the Application with Docker
 =====

-Run the Application with Docker

 * Clone the repository: git clone https://github.com/rnavyaprabha/mie-dev-challenge.git
 * Ensure Docker is installed on your system.
 If not, install Docker Desktop at https://www.docker.com/get-started/